- Clemson University (2018-Present) (Criminal Law, Criminal Courts, Justice Administration)

 - Charleston Southern University (2006-2008) (Constitutional Law I, Constitutional Law II, Criminal Investigations, Criminal Procedure, Theories of Crime and Justice)

 My teaching approach varies depending on the course and context, but my teaching philosophy is simple: be the master of your subject and be a passionate communicator of your subject.
-A sage Provost told me just before I began my first teaching job that there was no substitute for mastering your subject.
+Someone advised me before I began my first teaching job that there was no substitute for mastery of your subject.
 Over the years I’ve come to believe that deeply.
 Issues like technology in the classroom, techniques for active learning and critical thinking, and clear course objectives are all important to me but the fundamental first principle of teaching is mastery of the subject.

 For me, a second core principle for great teaching is a passion for the subject and for student learning.
 I’ve found the more I convey to students that a subject matters and that I care whether they’re learning it, the more likely they are to engage in the course.
 Fortunately there are a lot of things to care about within the subjects of courts, law, punishment, and policing where government policy and individual decision-making have such a tremendous impact on people’s lives.